MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 # OnnxConverter

-OnnxConverter a WebNN compiler for producing pure JS models from .onnx models.
+OnnxConverter a WebNN compiler for producing pure JavaScript (JS) models from .onnx models.

 ## Introduction
 While JS ML frameworks can evaluate models in the browser, they involve shipping a framework and expensive load time preprocessing that impacts latency.
-During preprocessing frameworks determine the input shapes for operators, partition operators to those that need to run on CPU and optimize the model graph.
+During preprocessing, frameworks determine the input shapes for operators, partition operators to those that need to run on CPU, and optimize the model graph.

 With OnnxConverter there is no such overhead.
 At compile time OnnxConverter takes a static .onnx file and emits JS code that will build an equivalent WebNN graph.
 The resulting JS code can be used in the browser.
-In other words OnnxConverter code gens a JS WebNN graph building function with the following signature based on a .onnx file.
-The builder parameter is the MLGraphBuilder WebNN javascript object.
+In other words, OnnxConverter code generates a JS WebNN graph-building function with the following signature based on a .onnx file.
+The builder parameter is the MLGraphBuilder WebNN JS object.

 ```
 function loadModelGraph(operand_input, weights_buffer, builder) {...}
 ```

-The weights from the .onnx model are emitted as a .bin file, which the calling code needs to download and pass in as an ArrayBuffer.
+The weights from the .onnx model are emitted as a .bin file which the calling code needs to download and pass in as an ArrayBuffer.